 Each of our partner families must take a “wills workshop.”
 This is not something that the working poor in our community usually think much about.
 Thanks to Habitat supporters and their own “sweat equity,” our partner families are building homes and new lives.
 As homeowners, these hardworking families will be building equity.
 For the first time, they will have an inheritance to leave to their family.

 We believe that you don’t need to be rich to help others.
 Habitat partner families don’t get a free home.
 They work hard.
 They help build their homes and the homes of other Habitat partner families.
 After they move in, they make affordable mortgage payments.
 These payments go to our “Fund for Humanity” and help build more homes with more needy families in the future.

 Working together, we’ve made lots of progress in our vision to eliminate poverty housing, but we all know the task won’t be accomplished in our lifetime.
-That’s why it is so important to make plans that continue beyond our lifetime.
-How do you feel about this kind of planning?
 If you would like to plan your estate for the needs of your family and for the needs of your community, we encourage you to contact our office at 549-8210 or firstname.lastname@example.org

 A Case for Charity: Use life insurance to benefit a favorite charity.
 It can benefit you too!

 Have you entertained the idea of leaving a sizeable gift to charity after you pass away?
 Consider using your life insurance policy to support your favorite cause.
 Here’s how.